virgiawan/exseq/README.md

          * Check request json body is empty or not.
 If empty return error message that can be accessed via `req.err`
          *
          * #respose
-         * Wrap response object into exseq's response form */
+         * Wrap response object into exseq's response format */
         {method: 'POST', endpoint: '/',
           flows: ['bodyValidation', 'addUser', 'response']},